-The Clark/Payne Award is intended to encourage young science writers by recognizing outstanding reporting in all fields of science.
+The award is intended to encourage young science writers by recognizing outstanding journalism in all fields of science.
 It is given each year in memory of journalists Ev Clark and Seth Payne, who offered friendship and advice to a generation of young reporters.
-The Evert Clark/Seth Payne Award is intended to encourage young science writers by recognizing outstanding reporting and writing in any field of science.
-All entrants must be age 30 or younger.
-Articles published in newspapers, magazines, newsletters, online only publications and websites are eligible.
-The winner will receive $1,000.
-Application deadline is July 1st.
-For more information, visit the Clark/Payne Award website.
+The winner receives $1,000 and expenses to attend ScienceWriters2016, which combines the annual National Association of Science Writers workshops and CASW's New Horizons in Science briefings.

 The award is given in memory of Evert Clark, a veteran journalist at Business Week, The New York Times and Newsweek, and Seth Payne, his long-time friend and colleague at Business Week.
 It is designed to carry on the work of both journalists, who offered friendship and advice to generations of young journalists.

 The award is limited to non-technical journalism published by a U.S.-based news organization.
 Science journalism includes, but is not limited to, the biological, physical, environmental, computer, and space sciences, along with technology, mathematics, health and science policy.
 Entries are judged on the basis of accuracy, clarity, insightfulness, fairness, resourcefulness and timeliness.

 Applicants must be age 30 or younger.
 The 2016 Award will be limited to those applicants whose 31st birthday is July 1, 2016 or later.

 Content must be published between July 1, 2015 and June 30, 2016.
 Applications may be submitted by the journalist or on the journalist's behalf.

 Applications will open on January 1, 2016 and the deadline for submissions is June 30, 2016.

 For more information and link to application, please visit the CASW website.